 Tennessee Whiskey Trail Overview

 I was surprised to learn that even though Tennessee is home to Jack Daniel’s, the state hasn’t been always been friendly to whiskey producers.
-In fact, Tennessee banned production of alcohol 10 years before federal prohibition and continued its state ban for another six years after it ended.
+In fact, Tennessee banned the production of alcohol 10 years before federal prohibition and continued its state ban for another six years after it ended.

 Even then, the state made it nearly impossible for new distilleries to open until 2009 when the laws changed.
 Craft distilleries popped up almost immediately, and the Tennessee Whiskey Trail was established in June 2017.